 Brannen's efforts in recruiting also have drawn national acclaim, as he helped the Tide land the nation's No. 5 recruiting class in 2011.

 Eric Maynor - Oklahoma City Thunder/Portland Trail Blazers

 Since 2006, Brannen has been a member of the prestigious Villa 7 consortium, which brings together the country's elite assistant basketball coaches in an effort to prepare the next generation of college basketball leaders

 In addition to his recruiting duties, Brannen focuses on player development, scouting and game preparation.
 He works particularly close with the Crimson Tide perimeter players.

 Brannen joined Grant at VCU after spending three seasons in the same capacity at St. Bonaventure, where he was the architect of the program's world-wide recruiting plan to help rebuild the Bonnies' program.
-In his first recruiting season, Brannen helped add six new student-athletes to the rapidly growing St. Bonaventure program.
+In his first recruiting season, Brannen helped add six student-athletes to the rapidly growing St. Bonaventure program.

-Following graduation from Marshall, he played two seasons professionally in Belgium's First Division, earning all-star honors and serving as a player-coach.
+Following graduation from Marshall, Brannen played two seasons professionally in Belgium's First Division, earning all-star honors and serving as a player-coach.
 Originally hailing from Covington, Ky., Brannen is married to the former Lisa Elswick.
 The couple is parents of twin daughters Jaylee and Katelyn.